Like it or not, we are in 2018 and if you want to show anyone who you are or what you've done they expect to see it on the web.

 Unless you ask someone else to do it for you, you'll build your web design skills, useful in almost any business these days, even if it's only to have a sensible conversation with your corporate web designer.

 Don't be scared if you don't currently have any web design skills.
 Whatever your level there is a way to build a website:

-This site is built using Hugo, and currently hosted on a Vultr server that costs me the vast amount of $2.50/month.
+The first version of this site was built using Hugo, and hosted on a Vultr server that costed me the vast amount of $2.50/month.
 I find it extraordinary how I can hire a cloud host server for so little.
-You’ll find that it is still one of the fastest websites out there because I hate bloat, have no adverts, and refuse to have you tracked by Big Brother (99% of websites out there, even well meaning ones, tend to use services such as Google Analytics to see who visits them)

 Remember... learning new things is good... it keeps your brain younger.